What kind of electronics do you accept?

-We are accepting TVs, monitors, computers, laptops, floppy discs & CDs, telephones, cell phones, printers, cameras, cords, keyboards & accessories, networking equipment (routers, modems, Ethernet cables), docking stations, stereos, speakers, CD players, gaming consoles, chargers and more.
+We are accepting TVs, monitors, computers, laptops, floppy discs & CDs, telephones, cell phones, printers, cameras, cords, keyboards & accessories, networking equipment (routers, modems, Ethernet cables), docking stations, stereos, speakers, CD players, gaming stations, chargers and more.
 Sorry, no batteries, VHS tapes, or large appliances accepted.
 Click here

-to see the full list of acceptable and unacceptable electronics.
+to see the full list of acceptable and unacceptable items.

 Are there any fees?

 Yes, we ask for a suggested donation of $10 per carload and $50 per business load of reasonable size.
 Our priority is to serve households, which have limited access to electronic recycling services.
 There are specific fees for more hazardous electronics, such as TVs and monitors containing CRTs, and microwaves, which are difficult to recycle.
 All fees help support City of Wayne community programs focused on waste reduction as part of our overall Zero Waste strategy.

 - Suggested donation of $10 per carload, $50 per business/commercial load

-- Additional fees for hazardous electronics requiring extra care in the disposal process:
+- Additional fees for hazardous electronics containing CRTs (Cathode Ray Tubes):

 - No fee for flatscreens